LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 1. First, we should change the `Next` property of `Node5` to point to the node we are adding.
 In our case with the visual below, we will be re-assigning `Node5.Next` to `Node6`.

 The only way we have access to `Node5` is through our reference type `Rear`.
-Following the rules of refernece types, this means that we have to change `Rear.Next` to `Node6`.
+Following the rules of reference types, this means that we must change `Rear.Next` to `Node6`.

 ![Singly Linked List](assets/Enqueue2.PNG)